Svenito/brew-tools/README.md

 Installation
 ============

+Brew-tools is available from PyPI

+    pip install brew-tools

-Currently there is no PyPI package for brewtools, but you can clone/download this repository and install it using pip
+You can also clone/download this repository and install it using pip

     cd <brew-tools-dir>
     pip install .